ElenaKovalchuk/ElenaKovalchuk/README.md

 - 👋 Hi, I’m @ElenaKovalchuk
 - 👀 I’m interested in QA
-- 🌱 I’m currently learning QA, basics of JS and Python.
+- 🌱 I’m currently learning QA theory, basics of JS and Python.
 - 💞️ I’m looking to collaborate on an interesting opensource project.
 - 📫 How to reach me elena.kovalchuk82@gmail.com or  on Telegram (Elena_QA1).